Imagining the Northwest

 |Fort Clatsop, 14 February 1806|

-illiam Clark, the expedition's cartographer, drew sketch-maps en route, and assembled them into three comprehensive maps of the Western United States and lower Canada, reflecting some major revisions in the way the West was envisioned.
-The first was drawn at Fort Mandan in 1804-05, the second at Fort Clatsop in 1805-06, and the third in St. Louis in 1809-10.
+illiam Clark, the expedition's cartographer, drew sketch maps en route, and assembled them into three comprehensive maps of the Western United States and lower Canada, reflecting successive changes in the way the West was envisioned.
+The first was drawn at Fort Mandan in 1804-05, the second at Fort Clatsop in 1805-06, and the third — following the expedition — in St. Louis in 1809-10.

 Clark's final map served as a basic reference and guide to westward-bound Americans for another three decades, all the while being steadily revised and expanded by fur traders, missionaries, emigrants, and entrepreneurs on the Santa Fe Trail (1821), the Mormon Trail (1840) and the Oregon Trail (1843).
 Further government surveys between 1850 and 1890, plotting routes for wagon roads and railroads, added still more dimensions to Americans' understanding of their nation's geography.

 The construction of modern highways began under the impetus of bicyclists in the East in the 1880s and 90s, and the movement toward a national highway system continued with the Good Roads Movement around the turn of the twentieth century.
 Spurred by the rapid growth of the automobile industry after 1900, the Federal Aid Highway Act of 1921 established state highway systems, and led to the designation of cross-country federal highways such as U.S. 2, 10, 12, 14, and 30, portions of which more or less closely parallel the route of the Lewis and Clark expedition.
 The Interstate Highway System, begun in the 1950s, once more changed travelers' perspectives on the West.